 Figure 10.
-Time series of daily-mean (a) T{2m} (in °C), (b) E_S (in WSame as Fig. m-2), (c) SIC, (d) P (in mm day-1) and (e) sea-level pressure (SLP, in hPa) averaged in the region of the Kara and Barents Seas (KBI, KBM, and KBS) in 9 but for DJF 2016/17 (black lines).
+Time series of daily-mean (a) T{2m} (in °C), (b) E_S (in W m-2), (c) SIC, (d) P (in mm day-1) and (e) sea-level pressure (SLP, in hPa) averaged in the region of the Kara and Barents Seas (KBI, KBM, and KBS) in DJF 2016/17 (black lines).
 The transient climatology is shown by grey lines.
-17. Purple vertical lines indicate the three time steps shown in Fig. 11, 09 January 2017 (day 40), 31 January 2017 (day 62) and 07 February 2017 (day 69), respectively.
+Purple vertical lines indicate the three time steps shown in Fig. 11, 09 January 2017 (day 40), 31 January 2017 (day 62) and 07 February 2017 (day 69), respectively.
 Blue, orange, and green heatmaps at the bottom of the figure show the daily-mean coverage of the region by cyclones, blocks, and CAOs, respectively (the darker the color the higher the coverage).
 Relative frequency anomalies of the three weather systems are given in percentages.
 The horizontal axis indicates days since the start of the season with day 1 corresponding to 01 December.

 Several precipitation events result in the strongly positive $\overline{P^}$ which often can be linked to the passage of a cyclone (Fig. 10d, blue heatmap).
 Only very few episodes show P^ values below climatology, e.g. at the beginning of February when the occurrence of a block causes dry conditions (Fig. 10d, red heatmap).
-The positive $\overline{T{2m}^}$ results from several episodic warm events with a duration of ~ 5 -10 days (Fig. 10a), each deviating more than +5 K from climatology.
+The positive $\overline{T{2m}}^$ results from several episodic warm events with a duration of \sim 5-10 days (Fig. 10a), each deviating more than +5 K from climatology.
 There are, however, also several periods that are notably colder than climatology, thus implying a small seasonal-mean anomaly.
-These periods typically are characterized by a CAO and characterized by CAOs (Fig. 10, green heatmap), leading to a small seasonal-mean anomaly.
+These periods typically are characterized by a CAO (Fig. 10, green heatmap).
 A negative SIC anomaly occurs throughout the season (Fig. 10c), which is especially pronounced in KBM (not shown), with strong decreases in SIC following warm and wet episodes linked to the passage of cyclones (Fig. 10, blue heatmap).
-During these episodes, which occur for example around days 21, 37 and 57, the wind field associated with the cyclone affects the sea

-KBM.
-In the supplementary Fig. S7 we show an example, using PIOMAS sea ice data (Schweiger et al., 2011), of how the passage of several cyclones between days 17 and 24 affects the sea ice transport can be associated with the momentarily reduction of the sea ice coverage in the Kara and Barents Seas.
+During these episodes, which occur for example around days 21, 37 and 57, the wind field associated with the cyclone affects the sea ice transport and pushes the sea ice edge further north, momentarily reducing the sea ice coverage mainly in the sub-region KBM.
+In the supplementary Fig. S7 we show an example, using PIOMAS sea ice data (Schweiger et al., 2011), of how the passage of several cyclones between days 17 and 24 affects the sea ice transport in the Kara and Barents Seas.

-In general, daily-mean E_S values correlates well with daily-mean T{2m} values, showing the most negative E_S values on the colder days.
-The frequent occurrence of CAOs, resulting from the advection of cold and dry air in the cold sectors of cyclones, favors strong upward surface heat fluxes, (i.e., strongly negative E_S), further enhanced by the increase in open water area due to the preceding sea ice retreat.
+In general, daily-mean E_S values correlate well with daily-mean T{2m} values, showing the most negative E_S values on the colder days.
+The frequent occurrence of CAOs, resulting from the advection of cold and dry air in the cold sectors of cyclones, favors strong upward surface heat fluxes, further enhanced by the increase in open water area due to the preceding sea ice retreat.
 Most cyclones pass the Kara and Barents Seas from west to east and, thus, rather zonally during this winter (supplementary animation S2), often causing the consecutive passage of the cyclones' warm and cold sector in the considered sub-region.
-The resulting positive relative frequency anomaly of CAOs in combination with the negative \overline{SIC}^ causes a strongly negative $\overline{E_S}^$ (Fig. 10b), which is particularly pronounced in KBI and KBM.
-The E_S anomaly and results mainly from negative $\overline{H_L}^$ and $\overline{H_S}^$.
+The resulting positive relative frequency anomaly of CAOs in combination with the negative $\overline{\text{SIC}^}$ causes a strongly negative $\overline{E_S}^$ (Fig. 10b), which is particularly pronounced in KBI and KBM.
+The E_S anomaly results mainly from negative $\overline{H_L}^$ and $\overline{H_S}^$.